HeXuPKU/SPAGRM.github.io/docs/Step 1a2 Generalized estimation equations.md

 # **Generalized estimation equations**

-We display how to use [geepack](https://cran.r-project.org/web/packages/geepack/index.html) to fit the null model for longitudinal traits.
+We display how to use [geepack](https://cran.r-project.org/web/packages/geepack/index.html), a R package to fit the null model for longitudinal traits.
 In this online tutorial, our main focus is to demonstrate how to obtain model residuals from the fitted null model.